Options strives to create an environment in which people of color do not experience racism or prejudice. Read More

 Salem, South

 I believe that optimal well-being and positive changes are achievable by anyone.
-I believe that by setting obtainable goals, working in a collaborative and therapeutic relationship, we can work to achieve your goals by providing you with tools to achieve these goals.
-I utilize a pragmatic approach which involves several different evidence-based therapy approaches with an emphasis on cognitive behavioral, dialectical behavioral and person centered therapies.
-In examining your emotions, behaviors, thoughts, beliefs, and environment, we can find possible solutions and paths that will enable you to enhance your well-being.
+I believe that by setting obtainable goals, and working in a collaborative therapeutic relationship, we can find tools to use for a lifetime.
+In examining your emotions, behaviors, thoughts, beliefs, and environment, we can identify possible solutions and paths that will enable you to enhance your wellness.
+I utilize a pragmatic approach which involves several different evidence-based therapies with an emphasis on Cognitive Behavior Therapy (CBT), Dialectical Behavior Therapy (DBT) and Person-Centered Therapy.

 Accepted Insurance